-Organ Cave Community Building Issue Unstable gravel parking facility surface.
-2010 ADA 206.2.1 Site Arrival Points.
-At least one accessible Standards for route shall be provided within the site from accessible Accessible parking spaces and accessible passenger loading Design zones; public streets and sidewalks; and public Requirements transportation stops to the accessible building or facility entrance they serve.
-302.1 Floor and ground surfaces shall be stable, firm, and slip resistant and shall comply with 302.
+Coleman Chapel Church Activities Building Issue Unstable gravel parking facility surface.
+2010 ADA Standards for Accessible Design Requirements 302.1 Floor and ground surfaces shall be stable, firm, and slip resistant and shall comply with 302.
 Advisory 302.1 General.
 A stable surface is one that remains unchanged by contaminants or applied force, so that when the contaminant or force is removed, the surface returns to its original condition.
 A firm surface resists deformation by either indentations or particles moving on its surface.
 A slip-resistant surface provides sufficient frictional counterforce to the forces exerted in walking to permit safe ambulation.
-Suggestions Parking facility should be paved, or mobility mat for ADA should be provided on election day to create stable Compliance parking surface.
-Ramp should be extended and - raised at top, to alleviate threshold issue.
-The optimal solution would be moving the polling site to the fire house next door (as seen in photograph).
+Suggestions for ADA Compliance Parking facility should be paved, or a mobility mat should be temporarily installed on election day at designated accessible parking locations, connecting directly to accessible entrance route.